 In the event that the combined employer and employee contributions exceed the money purchase limit as defined in the Income Tax Act (Canada), Aimia will contribute 15% of the NEO's pensionable earnings (less the combined amount contributed to the Defined Contribution Plan) to the SERP.

-The NEO based in the United Kingdom received a contribution from the employer equal of 10% of base salary towards his retirement fund in 2015.
-There is no supplemental retirement plan for UK-based NEOs.
+The COO, who is based in the United Kingdom, received a contribution from the employer equal of 10% of base salary towards his retirement fund in 2016.
+There is no supplemental retirement plan for U.K.-based NEOs.